truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 You can also configure virtual network interfaces such as a [bridge]({{< relref "SettingUpBridge.md" >}}), link aggregate (LAGG), or virtual LAN (VLAN) interface.

-You can use the Console Setup menu or SCALE UI to configure network interfaces.
+You can use the Console Setup menu or TrueNAS UI to configure network interfaces.
 We recommend using the web UI the **Network** screen to [add or change network interfaces or aliases]({{< relref "/SCALE/SCALETutorials/Network/Interfaces/_index.md" >}}), set up link aggregate [LAGG]({{< relref "SettingUpLAGG.md" >}}) or virtual LAN [VLAN]({{< relref "SettingUpVLAN.md" >}}) interfaces, change or [configure global network settings]({{< relref "ManagingGlobalConfig.md" >}}), or set up [static IP addresses]({{< relref "SettingUpStaticIPs.md" >}}).

 ### Adding Aliases or Static IP Addresses
 Static IP addresses and aliases provide support for various network applications.
 {{< enterprise >}}
-SCALE Enterprise HA systems use a virtual IP (VIP) to maintain access to the UI if the system fails over to the standby controller.
+TrueNAS Enterprise HA systems use a virtual IP (VIP) to maintain access to the UI if the system fails over to the standby controller.
 This VIP address might experience a minor blip at failover, but you do not need to log in with the standby controller IP address to gain access to the UI after a failover.
 {{< /enterprise >}}
-You can configure a network interface with a static IP or add an alias IP address on the same screen in the SCALE UI.
+You can configure a network interface with a static IP or add an alias IP address on the same screen in the TrueNAS UI.
 For more information on when to use an alias or a static IP address, see [Managing Interfaces]({{< relref "/SCALE/SCALETutorials/Network/Interfaces/_index.md" >}}).

 ## Setting Up Storage